aitorlb/launch_school/RB109/local_variables.md

-# Notes related to RB109 Topics:
+# Notes on Special Topic of Interest for RB109:

+## Variables as pointers

 ### What is a Variable?
-- A variable is simply a name for a value.
-- It is helpful to think of variables as labeled containers that hold information.
-- A variable is denoted by a name, and refers to an object, which is called the value of the variable.
-A variable itself is not an object.
+- A variable is denoted by a name, and points to an object, which is called the value of the variable.
+- A variable itself is not an object, they are just labels that hold the reference to the actual object in memory.

 #### Local variable